The Trickster of Seville and the Stone Guest: Act Three

 Don Juan pretends to have known Aminta long ago and deflowered her already, and by law she must now marry him.
 He goes to enjoy Aminta for the first time and convinces her that he means to marry her at once.
 The two of them go off together to consummate the union, with Juan having convinced Aminta that it is the surest way to nullify her last marriage.

 Elsewhere Isabela and her servant, Fabio, are travelling, looking for Don Juan, whom she has now been instructed to marry.
 She complains of this arrangement and declares that she still loves Octavio.
-While travelling, they happen upon Tisbea, whose suicide attempt was unsuccessful.
+While travelling, they happen upon Tisbea, who survived a suicide attempt.
 When Isabela asks Tisbea why she is so sad, Tisbea tells the story of how Don Juan seduced her.
 Isabela then asks Tisbea to accompany her.

 Don Juan and Catalinón are back in Seville, passing by a churchyard.
 They see the tomb of Don Gonzalo, and Don Juan jokingly invites the statue on the tomb to have dinner with him and laughs about how the hauntings and promised vengeance have not yet come.

 That same night, as Don Juan sits down for dinner at his home, his servants become frightened and run away.
 Don Juan sends Catalinón to investigate, and he returns, horrified, followed by the ghost of Gonzalo in the form of the statue on his tomb.
 Don Juan is initially frightened but quickly regains control of himself and calmly sits to dine while his servants cower around him.
 Gonzalo invites Juan to dine again in the churchyard with him, and he promises to come.